According to the EPA, wildfire smoke may cause medical concerns that range from mild lung irritation to permanent damage.

 Resources for Farms and Ranches Affected by Wildfires

 If your farm or ranch has been affected by wildfires, either by loss of livestock, damage to equipment, or degradation of the land, there are some resources available to help you recover.
-By having a plan, and being ready to take steps to protect and care for your livestock during a wildfire, you may be able to mitigate the risk to your operations.
+By having a plan, and being ready to take steps to protect and care for your livestock during wildfire season, you may be able to mitigate the risk to your operations.